 - Deposit Share Program/RSUs: The Corporation may grant restricted stock or RSUs pursuant to the DSP, which was introduced in 2001.
 The DSP is intended to increase share ownership among certain executives who must make additional investments in the Corporation's stock in order to participate.
 Under this program, an executive receives one share of restricted stock or one RSU for every newly acquired share by the participant (either in the market, through the exercise and holding of stock options or settlement of SARs, or deferral, if eligible, of annual incentive compensation to the Deferred Compensation Company Stock Plan) during a specified acquisition period, up to a maximum number of shares preestablished by the Committee.
-As long as the executive continues to hold the newly acquired shares, the restricted stock or units granted cliff vest four years from the date of grant; or, if stock ownership guidelines are met, 30% of the shares or units vest at the end of the second year and again at the end of the third year and 40% will vest at the end of the fourth year.
+As long as the executive continues to hold the newly acquired shares or units yeast the end of the second year and again at the end of the third year and 40% will vest at the end of the fourth year.
 Restricted stock or units granted pursuant to the DSP are made on the 15th day of each month following the executive's submission of adequate documentation to the Corporation detailing the acquisition of the newly acquired shares.
-No new DSP RSUs were granted in 2014. - Restricted Stock or RSUs: The Committee or CEO may also grant restricted stock or RSUs generally in connection with the promotion or recruitment of individuals to facilitate ownership and retention.
+No new DSP RSUs were granted in 2015. - Restricted Stock or RSUs: The Committee or CEO may also grant restricted stock or RSUs generally in connection with the promotion or recruitment of individuals to facilitate ownership and retention.
 Pursuant to the provisions of the 2013 Stock and Cash Incentive Plan, the Committee delegated to the CEO the authority to grant up to a maximum of 10,000 restricted shares or RSUs to any one individual in a calendar year, except the CEO may not make such grants to officers of the Corporation.
 Any such grant is ratified by the Committee at the first Committee meeting following such grant.
 Grants made are generally effective at the closing stock price on the day of the grant or may be effective at the closing stock price on a specific day in the future as defined by the Committee or the CEO.
 As an example, the future grant of a restricted stock award may be approved pending the effective date of a promotion, employment or a specific date.
 These awards generally vest in either 20% or 25% increments on each anniversary of the grant date.
 These grants serve as a long-term incentive element, promote share ownership and may provide an executive retention incentive.
+In 2015, one-time, service-based RSUs were awarded to Mr. Bouts (upon hire) and Mr. Morrison (upon successfully serving as interim COO of Ball Corporation's Global Beverage Packaging business in addition to his role as CFO in 2014) and are reported in the "Summary Compensation Table" and the "Grants of Plan-Based Awards Table."